mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/80.Troubleshooting Guide/default.md

 ###### **How do network disconnects result in failures**

-HDM is deployed both On-Premise and on the On-Cloud.
-VMs migrate from the On-Premise to the On-Cloud, there are occasions when VMs are migrated back to the On-Premise after a temporary migration to the On-Cloud (for example for the TBC use case) or because of a failure during the migration.
+HDM is deployed both on-premises and on the on-cloud.
+VMs migrate from the on-premises to the on-cloud, there are occasions when VMs are migrated back to the on-premises after a temporary migration to the on-cloud (for example for the TBC use case) or because of a failure during the migration.
 The Network availability is critical during the entire Migration operation and for continuity of HDM component services.

 Thus the disruption in the network connectivity is tolerated for a limited time, typically upto 4-5 minutes  beyond which HDM gets into Failure and Recovery mode.
 Recovery operation will also succeed only when the Network is available.
-If the system gets into a state where HDM reset needs to be executed, it can succeed only when the network connectivity is available for cleaning up the state on the On-Cloud.
+If the system gets into a state where HDM reset needs to be executed, it can succeed only when the network connectivity is available for cleaning up the state on the on-cloud.

 HDM operations are designed for retries and resilience for somewhat jittery Networks.
 More than 4-5 minutes of continuous disconnect triggers failures and eventual process of recovery and repair if that network becomes available.